theartofsoftware/guitar-midi-computer-keyboard/README.md

 This is a small Python application that converts MIDI messages into computer keystrokes.
 It's completely pointless but fun!

+It uses two libraries: `mido` for reading MIDI messages, and `keyboard` for performing the keystrokes.

 Here's a video I made demonstrating it in action: https://www.youtube.com/watch?v=4rbp83fJTkg

 I've only tested that this works on Windows.